Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/documentation/installation.rst

 While Docker enables `MIALSRTK` to be run on all major operating systems where you have root privileges, Singularity allows you to run `MIALSRTK` on Linux systems where you might not have root privileges such as a High Performance Computing cluster.

+Please check https://docs.docker.com/get-started/overview/ and https://sylabs.io/guides/3.7/user-guide/introduction.html If you want to learn more about Docker and Singularity.

 Installation of Docker Engine
 ------------------------------